 Performance Campaign: The aircraft must take off, perform the normal flight circuit, and land carrying payload in its respective cargo compartment.
-Optionally, the aircraft may jettison, via pilot command, a glider entirely made of Depron and also contain its own payload (total weight limited to 1.0 kg).
-The team will be awarded a bonus if the glider lands belly-side down without damage preventing it from making a new flight (even if the glider rolls during landing and stops with its ventral part on the ground, the bonus will be considered valid).
-The Performance Campaign glider must not have autonomous control systems.
+Additionally, the aircraft must jettison, via pilot command, a glider whose fuselage is entirely covered by Depron that also contain its own payload (total weight limited to 1.0 kg).
+The team will be awarded a bonus if the glider lands belly-side down without damage preventing it from making a new flight (whether or not the landing is validated will be assessed by the runway inspector).
+The Performance Campaign glider must not have any control system (autonomous or manual).